Belthazaar/mini-internet-course/docs/index.markdown

 ## Monitoring

-Monitoring site as part of the mini-Internet demo can be found [here](https://matrix.pacnog33.helpsthe.net).
+Monitoring site as part of the mini-Internet demo can be found [here](http://mini-internet.web.iijlab.net/matrix).
+(Note this is only accessible from the internal NAT network using the internal DNS)

 ## Network Topology